 You will be checked regularly to make sure your jaw is accepting the bone graft, especially in difficult cases where there are compound bone issues.
 With proper care and following Dr. Zadeh’s instructions, your bone graft will heal faster and be ready for your implant in less time.
 However, be aware that you may have to wait an average of six months before the bone graft is integrated, well-tolerated, and ready for implant surgery.
 When Dr. Zadeh feels that the bone is ready, he will set up and appointment to place the post into your jaw bone.

 What Makes Dr. Zadeh Different Than Other Dentists?

-Many dentists can or claim to do dental implants; however, Dr. Zadeh is a Fellow of the International Congress of Oral Implantology.
+Many dentists claim to do great dental implants; however, Dr. Zadeh is a Fellow of the International Congress of Oral Implantology.
 This means he has studied implants and implantology for over 5,000 hours to gain this prestigious certification and is intimately familiar with the ins and outs of the procedure.
-His Fellowship makes him one of the foremost experts in the field and one of the few dentists in the California and the American Southwest with this level of experience.
+His Fellowship makes him one of the foremost experts in the field and one of the few dentists in California and the American Southwest with this level of experience.
 He has performed hundreds of implant placements and has seen and developed nearly every possible treatment plan.
 He will get you both permanent and lasting results that you will both be proud of.

 It goes without saying, there is a difference between being able to perform an implant procedure and knowing the ins, outs, theory, and practice like it was second nature.
 Dr. Zadeh does just that and this gives him the ability to perform real life miracles, with minimal discomfort and chance for complications.
 Your restored, healthy smile may be even more gorgeous than your old one.